liborty/rstats/README.md

 **`struct TriangMat`** is used for symmetric / antisymmetric / transposed / triangular matrices and wedge and geometric products.
 All instances of `TriangMat` store only `n*(n+1)/2` items in a single flat vector, instead of `n*n`, thus almost halving the memory requirements.
 Their transposed versions only set up a flag `kind >=3` that is interpreted by software, instead of unnecessarily rewriting the whole matrix.
 Thus saving some processing as well.
 All this is put to a good use in our implementation of the matrix decomposition methods.

-The vectors' end types (of the actual data) are mostly generic: usually some numeric type. `Copy` trait bounds on these generic input types have been relaxed to `Clone`, to allow you to clone your own complex data end types in any way you choose.
-There is no difference to the users for ordinary simple types.
+The vectors' end types (of the actual data) are mostly generic: usually some numeric type. `Copy` trait bounds on these generic input types have been relaxed to `Clone`, to allow cloning user's own end data types in any way desired.
+There is no difference for primitive  types.

-The computed results end types are mostly `f64`.
+The computed results end types are usually `f64`.

 ## Errors